Quantum Computing for Automotive Applications: Conclusion and Future Directions

 \crnote{we should make the following sections parallel: We either add a subsection name to the first paragraphs, to match 'benchmarking', 'resource estimation', etc. or we erase those subsections names.
 Let's try adding 'general'}\alnote{ok}

 \emph{General:} This chapter examined the current state of quantum algorithms and their applications in the automotive industry.
-Table~\ref{tab:applications} summarizes the problem domain, applications, algorithms and case studies conducted using these algorithms.
-We categorize the algorithms into near-term, fault-tolerant, and quantum-inspired methods and map them to case studies across the automotive value chain.
+Table~\ref{tab:applications} summarizes the problem domains, applications, algorithms and case studies conducted using these algorithms.
+We categorize the algorithms into near-term, fault-tolerant, and quantum-inspired methods.
+While much research has been focused near-term algorithms and application, increasingly fault-tolerant methods are investigated.

-\emph{Quantum Hardware and Simulators:} Table~\ref{tab:case_studies_findings} provides a detailed overview of selected automotive case studies.
-The utilized hardware platforms range from D-Wave's quantum annealers to Quantinuum and IonQ's quantum processors and classical simulators.
+\emph{Quantum Hardware and Simulators:} The utilized hardware platforms range from D-Wave's quantum annealers to Quantinuum and IonQ's quantum processors and classical simulators.
 Additionally, the table captures the scale and complexity of the problems addressed, offering insight into quantum algorithms' current capabilities and limitations as they are applied to real-world scenarios.
 In the following, we will discuss the key takeaways per problem domain, followed by the overarching trends.

 Quantum hardware has significantly progressed.
 However, this progress has not matched initial industry expectations, particularly in scale.
 This limitation is evident from the data presented in Table~\ref{tab:case_studies_findings}, which summarizes our recent case studies.
-Our case studies utilized various quantum hardware platforms, e.\,g., approximately 5,000 qubits on D-Wave's Advantage 4.1, 137 qubits on QuEra's Aquilla, 11 qubits on IBM's Kolkata, 8-10 qubits on Quantinuum's H1 and IonQ's Harmony machines.
+Our case studies utilized various quantum hardware platforms, e.\,g., approximately 5,000 qubits on D-Wave's Advantage 4.1, 137 qubits on QuEra's Aquilla, 11 qubits on IBM's Kolkata, 6-10 qubits on Quantinuum's H1 and IonQ's Harmony machines.

 Classical state vector simulations were used in all case studies and provided an important baseline for quantum hardware experiments.
 For selected QML experiments, we utilized GPU simulations~\cite{bayraktar2023cuquantum}, observing significant speedups of up to 300~\cite{kiwit2023application}.
-Further, approximate tensor network-based simulations help investigate larger quantum systems, e.\,g., with approximately 50~qubits for the optimization~\cite{krol2024qissquantumindustrialshift} and turbulence simulations~\cite{hoelscher2024quantuminspiredfluidsimulation2d} case studies.
+Further, approximate tensor network-based simulations help investigate larger quantum systems, e.\,g., with approximately 50 qubits for the optimization~\cite{krol2024qissquantumindustrialshift} and turbulence simulations~\cite{hoelscher2024quantuminspiredfluidsimulation2d} case studies.

 The limitations of today's noisy quantum hardware significantly constrain near-term quantum algorithms across all application areas and problem domains.
 For example, all VQAs are subject to trainability and scalability (e.\,g., due to barren plateaus).
 While advancements in hardware may alleviate some of these issues, it remains uncertain whether these improvements will suffice to achieve a practical quantum advantage.
 VQA studies often compare quantum and classical machine learning on a small scale in carefully selected settings.
 Despite theoretical speedups, fault-tolerant methods often only address specific parts of algorithms and applications.
 Further, further challenges that need to be solved, e.\,g., data loading and extraction need to be solved while minimizing the number of measurements required~\cite{xanadu_qml_advantage}.